End Your Tax Problems. Start with Free Consultation.

 Some states recognize that if the taxpayer has their driver’s license suspended, he or she cannot physically get to work.
-Without being able to get to work, he or she will not be able to generate income to take care of the tax debt.
-Therefore, some states could offer a conditional release of the driver’s license suspension so that the taxpayer may able to work and enter into a repayment agreement.
+Without being able to get to work, he or she will not be able to generate income to take care of the tax liability.
+Therefore, some states could offer a conditional release of the driver’s license suspension so that the taxpayer may be able to work and enter into a repayment agreement.

 If a license has been suspended, it is best to talk to the state taxing authority about what is needed to get the suspension released.
 Even after the back taxes are paid in full, there could be additional penalties and fees that need to be addressed when attempting to reinstate the license.
-Therefore, contacting the state taxing agency is the first step to gather the information so that one can determine the best course of action.
+Therefore, contacting the state taxing agency is the first step to gathering the information so that one can determine the best course of action.

 Some would think a driver’s license suspension would be a more challenging collection method for the state agency than issuing a wage garnishment.
 However, suspending a license is a much easier and faster collection method than filing a wage garnishment.
 Additionally, a garnishment or a tax lien can be fought and overturned.
-Most taxpayers will be more affected by a driver license or a professional license suspension than by having a tax lien placed on their property or by a wage garnishment.
+Most taxpayers will be more affected by a driver’s license or a professional license suspension than by having a tax lien placed on their property or by wage garnishment.

 In many cases, this collection method practiced by the state will pressure taxpayers to take necessary actions to resolve their back taxes in a timely matter.
-It also prompts a taxpayer to call and communicate with the state agencies and come up with a repayment or a resolution plan.
+It also prompts a taxpayer to call and communicate with the state agencies and come up with repayment or a resolution plan.

 In addition to a driver’s license suspension, some taxpayers may find themselves facing a suspension of their professional license.
 Though these cases are rare, those who have large amounts of outstanding back tax liability could get their professional license suspended, leaving them no opportunity to work.